 Time is precious | You have a limited number of days with your student under your roof.
 Make them count.

-Budget and financial resources
+Budget and boundaries

-Naviance available at school?
+Naviance or Scoir available at school?

 Guidance counselors available?

-Admissions 101:
+General Admissions 101:

 Are you college-ready?

-Link between admissions and scholarships
+Understand the link between admissions and scholarships

-Essay work
+Essay work and development

 Tips and jargon